 Privacy and Confidentiality The patient has the right, to make informed decisions within the law, to personal privacy with the following rights:

-• To have a family member, support person, representative of choice, or physician notified promptly of his/her of admission to the hospital.
+- To have a family member, support person, representative of choice, or physician notified promptly of his/her admission to the hospital.

-• To refuse to talk with or see anyone not officially connected with the hospital, including visitors or persons officially connected with the hospital but not directly involved in his/her
+- To refuse to talk with or see anyone not directly connected with his/her care at the hospital, including visitors or employees.

-• To wear appropriate personal clothing, religious or symbolic items as long as there is no interference with diagnostic procedures or
+- To wear appropriate personal clothing, religious or symbolic items as long as there is no interference with diagnostic procedures or treatment.

-• To expect that any discussion/consultation involving the case will be conducted discreetly and that individuals not directly involved in his/her care will not be present without his/her
+- To expect that any discussion or consultation involving the patient will be conducted discreetly and that individuals not directly involved in patient care will not be present without the patient’s or substitute decision-maker’s permission.

-• To expect his/her clinical records to be kept confidential as indicated by law, to have access to a copy of those records within a reasonable time period, meeting these requests as quickly as the EMR permits.
+- To have access to a copy of requested patient records within a reasonable time period, meeting these requests as quickly as the Electronic Medical Record allows.

-• To be placed in protective privacy if necessary for personal
+- To be placed in protective privacy if necessary for personal safety.

 Consultation The patient at his/her own request & expense, has the right to consult with a specialist, change provider, or seek a second opinion.
-The hospital must not decrease patients’ efforts to obtain access to their own medical record, verbally or in writing.
+The hospital must not abate or delay patient efforts to obtain access to their own medical record, verbally or in writing.

-Cultural/Spiritual Values A patient has the right to have cultural, spiritual, psychosocial, personal values, beliefs & preferences respected & have access to pastoral & spiritual services.
+Cultural/Spiritual Values A patient has the right to have cultural, spiritual, psychosocial, personal values, beliefs & preferences respected.
+A patient can access clergy spiritual services within the hospital.

-Transfer and Continuity of Care Prior to transfer to another facility, the patient will receive a complete explanation of the need for the transfer and of the alternatives to such a transfer.
+Transfer and Continuity of Care Prior to transfer to another facility, the patient will receive a complete explanation of the purpose and possible alternatives to the transfer.
 A patient has the right to request or refuse a transfer.
 The patient has the right to be informed by the practitioner responsible for his/her care, or his/her delegate, of any continuing health care requirements following discharge from the hospital.

 Visitors ACMH provides written policies/procedures regarding the visitation rights of patient, opens visiting hours subject to the patient’s consent, and the hospital’s clinical restrictions.
-The patient has the right to receive visitors as personally designates, including but not limited to, a spouse, a domestic partner (including a same sex domestic partner), family member or friend.
-Visitors will not be restricted based upon gender identity which is different than gender expression.
+The patient has the right to receive visitors as desired, but not limited to a spouse, domestic partner, family member, or friend.
+Visitors will not be restricted based upon sexual orientation or gender identity which is different than gender expression.

 Identity The patient has the right to know the identity, qualifications, and professional status of individuals providing service to him/her and to know which physician or other practitioner is primarily responsible for his/her care.